Get a Demo

 Cynet uses an adversary-centric methodology to accurately detect threats throughout the attack chain.
 Cynet thinks like an adversary, detecting behaviors and indicators across endpoints, files, users, and networks.
 They provide a holistic account of the operation of an attack, irrespective of where the attack may try to penetrate.

-Cynet uses a powerful correlation engine and provides its attack findings with near-zero false positives and free from excessive noise.
+Cynet uses a powerful correlation engine and provides its attack findings with near-zero false positives and is free from excessive noise.
 This simplifies the response for security teams so they can react to important incidents.

-You can carry out automatic or manual remediation, so your security teams have a highly effective yet straight-forward way to detect, disrupt, and respond to advanced threats before they have a chance to do damage.
+You can carry out automatic or manual remediation, so your security teams have a highly effective yet straightforward way to detect, disrupt, and respond to advanced threats before they have a chance to do damage.

 Learn more about Cynet’s Next-Generation Antivirus (NGAV) Solution.